Hammerspace: Origins

-In media
+In other media

-Video games
+Games

-The oldest use of hammerspace in games is probably the bag of holding of the Dungeons & Dragons role-playing game, a magical item able to hold far more than normally possible, its contents actually being held in a pocket dimension or part of the Astral Plane.
+One of the oldest known usages of hammerspace in games is the bag of holding from the Dungeons & Dragons role-playing game, a magical container capable of holding more items than normally possible, its contents actually being held in a pocket dimension or part of the Astral Plane.
 An early computer example of the concept is the 1984 Infocom text adventure The Hitchhiker's Guide to the Galaxy, which contained a "Thing your Aunt gave you which you don't know what it is" as a humorous variant of the bag of holding concept (and which proved critical to finishing the game itself).

-The theory of hammerspace can also be applied to many other video games, as game mechanics often defy those of the real world: for instance, a character might be able to carry a sword larger than themselves without any sign of it before use, and most video game characters can carry an implausible number of tools or other objects.
+The idea of hammerspace can also be applied to many other video games, as game mechanics often defy those of the real world: for instance, a character may be able to carry a sword larger than themselves without any sign of it before use, and most video game characters can carry an implausible number of tools or other objects.
 This is particularly visible in traditional adventure games and RPGs, such as The Legend of Zelda.
 In New Super Mario Bros.
 Wii, the player has endless space to put their items.
 In many Super Mario games, the Hammer Bros. are capable of throwing an infinite supply of hammers from hammerspace.
-Early first-person shooter games tend to have the player character carry an entire arsenal of weapons (with full ammunition) without any visible drawback such as loss of pace or fatigue.
-In the Grand Theft Auto game series, players are capable of holding an arsenal of weaponry and multiple items and equipment in hammerspace.
-This capability has more a significant appearance in Grand Theft Auto V, where the characters are able to carry multiple pistols, SMGs, LMGs, assault rifles, carbines, shotguns, sniper and marksman rifles, melee weaponry, throwables, rocket and grenade launchers, and a minigun all at once on themselves.
-In Fallout, the NPCs and player use hammerspaces where they take weapons out of nowhere.
+Early (and some modern) first-person shooter games tend to have the player character carry an entire arsenal of weapons (with a full level of ammunition) without any visible drawback such as loss of pace or fatigue.
+In the Grand Theft Auto game series, players are capable of holding an extremely large arsenal and equipment in hammerspace.
+This capability has a more significant appearance in Grand Theft Auto V, where the characters are able to carry multiple pistols, SMGs, LMGs, assault rifles, carbines, shotguns, sniper rifles, melee weaponry, throwables, explosive projectile launchers and a minigun all at once on themselves, with large amounts of ammunition, and all of them being previously invisible.
+In the Fallout series, NPCs and the player use hammerspace extensively, being capable of holding large amounts of weaponry, healing items, and more.
+For the player, these items are accessed via the Pip-Boy.